Skip to content

 Major theatre productions are presented in the Ancient Theatre of Epidaurus every summer as part of the Greek Festival on the weekends in July and August.

 Greek play makes up the majority of these performances.
-In the harbour community of Palea Epidaurus, the Little Theatre of Epidaurus hosts a select number of other theatrical productions, musical concerts, and lectures.
+In the harbour community of Palea Epidaurus, the Little Theatre of Epidaurus hosts several other theatrical productions, musical concerts, and lectures.

-Greek Festival: All summer long, the Greek Festival is celebrated in Epidaurus and Athens.
-The festivities, which are held specifically in Epidaurus, take place on the weekends in July and August in the Ancient Theatre and the Little Theatre.
+Greek Festival: The Greek Festival is celebrated in Epidaurus and Athens all summer.
+The festivities, explicitly held in Epidaurus, occur on the weekends in July and August in the Ancient Theatre and the Little Theatre.
 Ancient Greek theatrical productions, musical concerts, and lectures are among the activities.

 Museums in Epidaurus

 One of the most significant cities in Greece, Epidaurus has a rich cultural and archaeological history.
-Since antiquity, it has been known for its various historic structures, the existence of ancient sites, and its renowned antique theatre, which is the only one of its kind on the whole globe.
+Since antiquity, it has been known for its historic structures, ancient sites, and renowned antique theatre, the only one globally.

-The Archaeological Museum of Epidaurus is conveniently located next to both this famous landmark and the Asklepius shrine.
-The museum is home to a voluminous collection of historical artefacts that were discovered during the excavations.
+The Archaeological Museum of Epidaurus is conveniently located next to this famous landmark and the Asklepius shrine.
+It is home to a voluminous collection of historical artefacts discovered during the excavations.

-Building inscriptions and hymns, many of which are connected to the sanctuary of Asclepius, the most significant sanctuary in ancient Greece, are among the items on show at this magnificent museum.
+This magnificent museum exhibits building inscriptions and hymns connected to the sanctuary of Asclepius, the most significant sanctuary in ancient Greece.

-You may view temple columns, other architectural components, and Roman sculptures in different display rooms.
-The museum is organised into three rooms, the first of which houses a sizable collection of antique medicinal devices connected to the Asklepius temple.
+Temple columns, other architectural components, and Roman sculptures are displayed in different display rooms.
+The museum is organized into three rooms, the first of which houses a sizable collection of antique medicinal devices connected to the Asklepius temple.

-The sanctuary’s colonnades and sculptures are all across the second chamber.
+The sanctuary’s colonnades and sculptures are throughout the second chamber.
 The third chamber, which includes this statue of Artemis and its pillars, is devoted to various temple components.
-Along with various earthenware, pottery, and other minor artefacts, the museum also features an intriguing exhibit of fossils that were discovered in Epidaurus.
+Along with various earthenware, pottery, and other minor artefacts, the museum also features an intriguing exhibit of fossils discovered in Epidaurus.

-Epidaurus Archaeological Museum: is situated between the Asklepieion and the Ancient Theatre inside the archaeological site.
-The museum was founded in 1897 and was crucial for preserving and displaying the results of the extensive excavation of the Asklepios shrine (1881–1928) under the direction of the archaeologist Panagis Kavvadias.
+Epidaurus Archaeological Museum: This museum is situated between the Asklepieion and the Ancient Theatre inside the archaeological site.
+It was founded in 1897 and was crucial for preserving and displaying the results of the extensive excavation of the Asklepios shrine (1881–1928) under the direction of the archaeologist Panagis Kavvadias.

-The building’s construction was finished in 1900, and it became a museum in 1909.
-The structure is one of Greece’s oldest archaeological museums.
-In actuality, the museum’s exhibition, which was also prepared by Panagis Kavvadias, is ancient and is a typical example of the early 29th-century museology idea, with a dense show ranking in a little space.
+The building was finished in 1900 and became a museum in 1909.
+It is one of Greece’s oldest archaeological museums.
+Panagis Kavvadias also prepared the museum’s exhibition, which is ancient and a typical example of the early 29th-century museology idea, with a dense show ranking in a bit of space.

-This further demonstrates the necessity for Epidaurus to build a brand-new, cutting-edge museum.
-Two oblong rooms and a tiny hall make up the museum.
+This further demonstrates Epidaurus’s need to build a brand-new, cutting-edge museum.
+The museum consists of two oblong rooms and a tiny hall.

 Epidaurus Nightlife